Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 People believe that prescription sun lenses are expensive and worry that they might invest in glasses that will get lost or broken.
 Help patients save by using insurance, maximizing benefits, and utilizing FSAs or BOGO half-off deals.
 Inform patients that because of the higher value, most people take better care of prescription sunglasses.

-Sunglasses can benefit your patients and your practice all year long.
-Use these tips and benefit breakdowns to offer your patients value and safety this season.
+Sunglasses and photochromic lenses can benefit your patients and your practice all year long.
+Use these tips and benefit breakdowns to offer your patients value and safety throughout the seasons.